williammichaelcaldwell/resume/README.md

 #### Durham, NC
 #### October 2007 – Nov 2008

-Performed a major refactoring of a large and complex mobile games engine, making it maintainable again and preventing likely catastrophic failure.
-Also developed major extensions to the Gateway/BST messaging system for performance, reliability, and feature enhancements.
+Performed a major refactoring of a large, complex and strategically important mobile games engine, making it maintainable again and preventing likely catastrophic failure.
+Also developed major extensions to the Gateway/BST messaging system for performance, reliability, and feature improvements.
 Created and maintained several test clients and simulators.
-Served as a technical leader, occasional team leader, and key member of architecture team.
+Served as a technical leader and key member of the architecture team.

 Technologies used include C#, VB.NET, .NET Web and Windows Services, Visual Studio 2005, ASP.NET 2.0, SQL Server 2005, MSMQ, all major .NET APIs, JavaScript, DHTML, JSON, VSS, NUnit.